kwilkinson7/urban_ugv/README.md

 ## Description

-An aluminum chassis unmanned groud vehicle (UGM) using ROS2.
+An aluminum chassis unmanned groud vehicle (UGV) using ROS2.
 The chassis and components are purchased as an existing kit from [yahboom](https://category.yahboom.net/).
 The kit originally comes loaded with ROS Melodic and Ubuntu 18.04.
 The OS will be updated and [ROS2 Humble Hawksbill](https://docs.ros.org/en/humble/index.html) utilized.
 A ground control station will be created with [QT Creator](https://www.qt.io/product/development-tools).
 All code will be written with Python and later optimized with C/C++.
 I may add a secondary controller and seperate deterministic and AI code.

 ---
 ## Components